sky-cake/ayase-quart/README.md

 ## Database Operations

-A package called (asagi-tables)[https://github.com/fireballz22/asagi-tables] will allow you to do many Asagi operations.
+A package called [asagi-tables](https://github.com/fireballz22/asagi-tables) will allow you to do many Asagi schema operations.

 ## Plugins